 i Employment relationship

-Under Philippine law, employment relationships are contractual in nature but imbued with public interest such that labour contracts must yield to the common good.25 An employment contract may be perfected in oral or written form because, generally, no specific form of contract is required.
-Despite this, the best practice is to have a written employment contract signed at the beginning of the engagement.
+Employment relationships in the Philippines are contractual in nature but imbued with public interest, such that labour contracts must yield to the common good.23 An employment contract may be perfected in oral or written form because, generally, no specific form of contract is required.
+Nevertheless, the best practice is to have a written employment contract and for it to be signed at the beginning of the engagement.

-Additionally, Philippine jurisprudence recognises the validity of fixed-term employment contracts that meet the following criteria: (1) the fixed period of employment must be knowingly and voluntarily agreed upon by the parties without any force, duress or improper pressure upon the employee and absent any other circumstances vitiating his or her consent; or (2) it satisfactorily appears that the employer and the employee dealt with each other on more or less equal terms and neither exercised moral dominance.26
+Additionally, Philippine jurisprudence recognises the validity of fixed-term employment contracts that meet the following criteria: (1) the fixed period of employment must be knowingly and voluntarily agreed by the parties; or (2) it satisfactorily appears that the employer and the employee dealt with each other on more or less equal terms and neither exercised moral dominance.24

 ii Probationary periods